-If you’re friendly and enjoy working with people, hospitality careers are right for you.
-For example, host and hostess roles give you the opportunity to use your personality and helpful nature to create a memorable experience for guests in a variety of venues.
+If you’re friendly and enjoy working with people, hospitality jobs are right for you.
+For example, host and hostess positions give you the opportunity to use your personality and helpful nature to create a memorable experience for guests in a variety of venues.
 Below, we share what you need to know about host and hostess jobs, including wages, general duties and career outlook.

-How much does a host or hostess make?
+How much do you make in a host or hostess job?

 The median hourly wage for hosts and hostesses was $11.48 in May 2020, according to the Bureau of Labor Statistics.
-However, a higher wage is possible in most cases.
+However, a higher wage for host and hostess pay is possible in most cases.
 Many establishments will allow hosts and hostesses to access customer tips or offer a tip sharing program where they collect and redistribute tip money to employees based on their role.

-Hosts and hostesses have a variety of duties depending on their work environment.
+Host jobs and hostess jobs have a variety of duties depending on their work environment.
 For instance, typical duties include:

 - Greeting and seating customers.